 Veterinarian Lisa Pierson recommends Trader Joe's as a high-quality commercial canned cat food.
 This page links to a chart showing the nutrition profiles (how much protein, fat, carbohydrate, etc.) of Trader Joe's and many other cat foods.

 Cat owners here discuss the pros and cons of Trader Joe's cat food.
-Some say they could do without the brewers rice and oat bran as fillers, but cat owners here agree that it's not a bad food overall, especially considering the price.
+Some say they could do without the brewers rice and oat bran as fillers, but most agree that it's not a bad food overall, especially considering the price.

 Review: Ever Tried Trader Joe's Wet Food?, Contributors to CatForum.com, October 2008

-We found nearly 20 reviews here, spread among three Trader Joe's varieties, Turkey & Giblets, Tuna for Cats and Chicken, Turkey and Rice.
+We found a handful of reviews here, spread among three Trader Joe's varieties, Turkey & Giblets, Tuna for Cats and Chicken, Turkey and Rice.
 Most reviewers seem pleased.
 One reviewer down rates the Chicken, Turkey and Rice version over its odor and some of its lower-quality ingredients, but admits that the cats "happily devoured this."
-Those that weigh in on the Turkey & Giblets flavor are all pleased.

 Trader Joe's doesn't list any information about its cat food on its website, but a cat owner here helpfully posts the ingredients and nutritional breakdown for Trader Joe's Chicken, Turkey and Rice Dinner, which, at the time of this update, remain current.